gstanden/orabuntu-lxc/README.md

 Begin Update:  December 2, 2017

 Note that in the following, this new update feature is only available on Oracle Linux 7 VM's at this time, but it should be ported very very soon to Ubuntu VM's as well.
+As far as physical hosts, ANY Orabuntu-LXC supported physical host can be used, including Ubuntu, Oracle Linux, and RedHat.
+Only the VirtualBox VMs have to be Oracle Linux 7.
+Support for Ubuntu VMs for this same feature will be released very soon.

 Orabuntu-LXC latest development branch now supports putting your Oracle VirtualBox VM's on the Orabuntu-LXC OpenvSwitch network on the physical host.
 To use this new feature, bridge the VirtualBox VM to ports on the sw1 and/or sx1 OpenvSwitches.
 For example, use pre-configured ports s2 and a2 on OpenvSwitches sw1 and sx1, respectively.